iswarya15/RXJS/README.md

 ## tap Operator

 `tap` : The tap operator returns a new Observable which is the _mirror copy_ of the source `observable`.
 Mostly used for _debugging purpose_.
+It does not modify the stream in any way.

 Example: _Logging_ the values of Observables.
 Refer `tapObservables()` method